CSCfi/pebbles-deploy/README.md

 container.

 To install locally run vagrant to create a virtual machine, add it to your ./hosts  and run with the default parameters.
+An example hosts file is

+  docker_host ansible_host=192.168.44.147  ansible_user=cloud-user

 To install in production edit production_vars.yml to suit your purposes and run